KumaNekoZawa/knz-paint/ROADMAP.md

     * basically update the subimage when necessary!
 * some Listeners are in the View, some are in the Model; fix this
 * when using the ColorPickerWindow the user should be able to select a color from the image
+* the hue slider in the ColorPickerWindow should use degrees 0°-359°

 # Enhancements
 * redraw icons to match the style from 90s Paint/Photoshop/etc. but still be self-drawn and usable